joey2005/graphlab/README.md

+# README #

-Experiment changes to use in CS332
+modifications made to use in CS/Data Intensive Computing course project